hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 recipe_scrapers.bbcgoodfood.BBCGoodFood
 ```

-It's a good idea to file an [issue](https://github.com/hhursev/recipe-scrapers/issues/new/choose) on GitHub to track support for the website, and to indicate whether you are working on it.
+Before starting development, consider filing an [issue](https://github.com/hhursev/recipe-scrapers/issues/new/choose) on GitHub.
+This helps track the website's support status and lets others know you are working on it.

 ## 2. Fork the recipe-scrapers repository and clone

 If this is your first time contributing to this repository then you will need to create a fork of the repository and clone it to your computer.

 To create a fork, click the Fork button near the top of page on the project GitHub page.
-This will create a copy of the repository under your GitHub user.
+This will create a copy of the repository under your GitHub account.

 You can then clone the fork to your computer and set it up for development.